LakshmanReddyBasi/flask-product-api/Readme.md

 ```
 The server will start on `http://127.0.0.1:5000`.
 then go to the products route-- `http://127.0.0.1:5000/products`
-there , you can see the data present in our database
+there , you can see the data present in our database in the JSON format

 ## Testing the API

 The `Product_API.postman_collection.json` file can be imported into Postman to test all the available API endpoints.